beckym223/manual_work/E6_long_edited.md

 our reach.
 In these circumstances, it is just as dif- ficult to maintain a vision of an unbroken 3
-'8The following figures support these statements.
-All are compound growth rates per year.
-1856-73 1873-1913
-(1) Gross domestic product 2.2 1.8
-(2) Man-hours 0.0 0.9
-(3) Labor input adjusted for quality 1.4 1.7
-(4) Output per man-hour 2.2 0.9
-(5) Output per unit of quality- adjusted labor input 0.8 0.1
-(6) Total factor productivity 0.6 0.0
-Source: R. C. 0.
-Matthews, C. Feinstein and J. Odling- Smee.
-Line (1), Table 16.1; lines (2) and (3), Table 16.4 (quality adjusted for age, sex, length of schooling, and intensity of work associated with number of hours);
-line (4)=line (1)-line (2); line (5)=line (I)-(3); line
-(6), Table 16.2 based on total factor input with labor input adjusted for quality.
-'9The British experience, of course, presents a prior question.
-Which came first, the successful competition of the younger industrial countries in Britain's basic industries, or her own loss of dynamism?
-Britain in those years was suffering from more than foreign com-  petition in world markets, but my argument makes that competition partly responsible for Britain's national economic retardation (compare Matthews, Feinstein, and Odling-Smee, ch.
-17).

 ### ---Economics-1981-0-13.txt---